imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/security-tips-from-myetherwallet-team.md

 ## Security Tips from MyEtherWallet Team

-While I don't recommend MyEtherWallet (MEW) for cold storage, they are a great open source project and team with a wallet that everyone is using nowadays.
+While I don't recommend MyEtherWallet (MEW) for cold storage exclusively, they are a great open source project and team with a wallet that everyone is using nowadays.
 I’ve repeated some of these tips throughout this document.
 They wrote a fantastic reddit post about some basic security practices.
 Here are the post's main points:

 "**How can you protect yourself?**